 Multicultural LA: Travel the World with LA Style

 LA is one of the most diverse cities in the world.
-With well over one-third (39.7%) of its population being foreign born and the vast majority of its natives having family that immigrated to the city from other parts of the US and the world.
+With well over one-third (39.7%) of its population being foreign-born and the vast majority of its natives having families that immigrated to the city from other parts of the US and the world.
 LA has become one of the largest multicultural hubs in America.
 LA is known for having a variety of ethnic enclaves and multicultural neighborhoods, each with its own rich and complex history.

 Olvera Street is one of the oldest streets established in Los Angeles.
 Established in 1858, the street is famous for its restaurants, street vendors, and public establishments.
 Olvera Street has a rich Mexican American history and culture and has served as a safe haven for the Mexican American community in the city since its inception.
 The city of Los Angeles was established in 1781 on what is now referred to as Olvera Street.
 Mexico established independence from the Spaniards and from that time until the end of Mexican rule, Los Angeles was a thriving Mexican city.
-Los Angeles was an economically prosperous city largely due their agriculture.
+Los Angeles was an economically prosperous city largely due to its agriculture.
 After the US obtained the land, residents of this enclave fought to maintain the area’s heritage.
-Old pueblo style buildings were refurbished and revitalized and Olvera Street was established.
-Olvera street boasts a modern marketplace heavily influenced by the large Mexican American population that call the city home.
-On Olvera Street one can find some of the best authentic Mexican cuisine outside of Mexico as well as hear the sounds and take in the sights of the Mexican-style Market.
-The street is particularly famous for its brightly lit streets, vibrant marigolds, and beautiful altars created in ohmage to the dead on Día de los Muertos (Day of the Dead).
+Old pueblo-style buildings were refurbished and revitalized and Olvera Street was established.
+Olvera street boasts a modern marketplace heavily influenced by the large Mexican American population that calls the city home.
+On Olvera Street, one can find some of the best authentic Mexican cuisines outside of Mexico as well as hear the sounds and take in the sights of the Mexican-style Market.
+The street is particularly famous for its brightly lit streets, vibrant marigolds, and beautiful altars created in homage to the dead on Día de los Muertos (Day of the Dead).

 Maria is a writer at Enki Tech, a Downtown Santa Monica technology company that specializes in the development of high-quality, user friendly software, web platforms and mobile apps.